GreensboroAI/CNN-LSTM/README.md

 We could potentially create a single function that takes a movie and converts it all the way to a list of tensors that we can use, perhaps in the long run examine this option.

+# Update 10/16/2017
+Getting further along with this project.
+As I have been trying to add more and more animations to train on I am running into OOM errors.
+I may need to try and create an image generator and flow_from_directory for this project to overcome this.
+Will look in to this soon.